neillturner/puppet_repo/README.md

   * gem install kitchen-puppet
   * gem install kitchen-vagrant
   * gem install kitchen-verifier-serverspec
+7. git clone the repository https://github.com/neillturner/puppet_repo
+8. Either Run verify locally or remotely
+  * Set environment variable KITCHEN_YAML to either .kitchen.localexec.yml or .kitchen.remote.yml
+  * To run serverspec verify either locally from workstation or remotely on the server that is configured
+  * Review the kitchen yaml file, specifying an IP address that is part of your workstation private address space or use DHCP to let the network dynamically allocte IP address.

+## Check everything installed
-7. git clone the repository https://github.com/neillturner/puppet_repo and in a command window in the puppet_repo directory run command
+In a command window in the puppet_repo directory run command
 ```
 kitchen list
 ```
 This will return a list if everyting is correctly installed.

-## Review the .kitchen.yml file

 ## Create Servers in Virtual Box on your Workstation.
 ```
 kitchen create base-nocm-centos-65 -l debug
 ```